anarchivist/code4lib-support-notifier/README.md

 2. Run `npm install`
 3. Set up an incoming webhook in slack that sends to your admin channel.
 Take note of its url.
 4. Set up a slack slash command to send to http://yourserver:portnumber/
-5. Start the app with `PORT=8080 INTEGRATION_TOKEN=slackintegrationtoken WEBHOOK_URL=yourhookurl npm start` and check for errors.
+5. Start the app with `PORT=8080 INTEGRATION_TOKEN=slackintegrationtoken WEBHOOK_URL=yourhookurl PHONE_NUMBER=mobilephone npm start` and check for errors.
 6. Add it to your system startup scripts, or a cron @reboot rule: `@reboot cd /path/to/repo; PORT=8080 INTEGRATION_TOKEN=slackintegrationtoken WEBHOOK_URL=yourhookurl npm start`

 How to run with docker